matthew-cheney/vocab-farming/README.md

 The script will create a new directory title as the chosen language code within the book's directory in Projects.
 Within that directory, the script will create 3 things:

-1. master_dictionary.txt: This JSON file contains all potentially unfamiliar words for the entire book, along with their approximate translations.
+1. <b>master_dictionary.txt</b>: This JSON file contains all potentially unfamiliar words for the entire book, along with their approximate translations.
-2. study_guides/: This directory contains a JSON file for each chapter.
+2. <b>study_guides</b>: This directory contains a JSON file for each chapter.
 Each file contains new words to learn for that chapter, word to remember from previous chapters, as well as other potentially unfamiliar words.
-3. directory_languageCode.pdf: This is a pdf representation of the JSON files listed above, for more convenient printing.
+3. <b>directory_languageCode.pdf</b>: This is a pdf representation of the JSON files listed above, for more convenient printing.
 In our example, this file is called Wizard_Of_Oz_es.pdf.

 Currently, the only supported language codes are definitions, ru (Russian), and es (Spanish).
 PDF creation only supports Russian and Spanish.